RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/6-How to configure connection with data table/6-How to configure connection with data table.md

 :::

 :::tip[Please note]
-There can be a nested relationship among table connections ie. a child connection can have further children defined based on its value.
+There can be a nested relationship among table connections ie. a child connection can have further children defined.

 ![Image showing different types of connections](<Connection 1.png>)
 :::